joemar25/Mother-Chef/README.md

 <h3> Problem </h3>

 Chef wants to become fit for which he decided to walk to the office and return home by walking.
-It is known that Chef's office is XX km away from his home.
+It is known that Chef's office is `X` km away from his home.

 If his office is open on 55 days in a week, find the number of kilometers Chef travels through office trips in a week.